codeonlyjs/cogent/templates/webapp/readme.md

 From the command line:

-    * `npm run dev` - runs the site in development mode
+    * `npm run dev` - run the site in development mode
-    * `npm run prod` - runs the site in production mode
+    * `npm run prod` - run the site in production mode

+Once running, you can view your site at <http://localhost:3000>